jstoebel/jstoebel_blog/source/_posts/2016-06-01-learning-concurrency-in-javascript.markdown

 ---
 layout: post
-title: Learning Concurrency in JavaScript
+title: Learning Async in JavaScript
 date: '2016-06-01T12:30:17+00:00'
-permalink: learning-concurrency-in-javascript
+permalink: learning-async-in-javascript
 ---
 Recently, I completed Freecodecamp's [Front End Development Program](https://www.freecodecamp.com/jstoebel).
-The cirriculum is in Javascript meaning that callbacks, concurrency and promises were on the menu for me to wrestle with.
-There were plently of great resources out there to help new developers with these challenges, but as part of my learning, I thought it would be useful to summarize some of the lessons I learned.
+The curriculum is in Javascript meaning that callbacks and promises were on the menu for me to wrestle with.
+There were plenty of great resources out there to help new developers with these challenges, but as part of my learning, I thought it would be useful to summarize some of the lessons I learned.
 At the very least, this will help solidify my learning.
 And it might even be a useful quick resource to others as they walk the same path I do.

-## Concurrency
+## Async

-Coming from Python, concurrency was a tricky topic to get my head around.
+Coming from Python, asynchronous operations was a tricky topic to get my head around.
 Here's the basic idea: Let's say you execute a command that doesn't finish instantly.
 You might be setting a timer, or executing an AJAX request.
 Typically, a callback is given to that command; something that should be done once that command is finished.
 So for example you might have:

     Do a thing
     Do another thing